Raw Food Quick Guide

 It should be noted that when we refer to “raw food”, we are referring to a commercially-available raw food diet.
 This is a specifically formulated ready-to-feed packaged food that you can find in independent retail stores.
 If you are looking for information on making your own raw food we would recommend getting Karen Becker’s Book, Real Food For Healthy Dogs and Cats.
 You can find it on Amazon.

-Steve’s is committed the getting more pets eating raw food and one of the ways we do that is by producing one of the most affordable raw pet foods available.
-We do not do that by cutting corners but rather by avoiding unnecessary processing such as HPP and keeping our team strong but lean.
+Cost to FeedLet’s be honest, raw food is more expensive than a cooked dry diet but the joy of seeing a happy pet with healthy skin and coat can outweigh the cost.
+Steve’s is committed to helping more pets get on a raw food diet.
+One of the ways we do this is by producing one of the most affordable raw pet foods available.
+We keep our costs low not by cutting corners or sacrificing quality, but rather by avoiding unnecessary processing such as HPP and keeping our team strong but lean.